How to apply

 Once you have submitted your application, we will send a confirmation email to your nominated email address.
 If you haven’t received the email, check your junk folder.

-Check your nominated email regularly.
-We may need to get in touch with you if we need extra documentation.
+Check your nominated email regularly in case we need to get in touch with you regarding your application.

 Your application may take up to six weeks to be assessed.

 You will be notified of the outcome of your application via email.

 If you’re successful and receive an offer for the course(s) you applied for, follow the steps to accept your offer.
 We recommend that you complete your acceptance as soon as possible.
 If you are not successful in your chosen course(s) and are invited to consider alternative courses, follow the steps to change your course preference(s) to secure an offer.